PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

 #### 3.1.3
 **reference ontology**
-provides a shared, formal understanding of the concepts and relationships within a specific domain or field of knowledge
+ontology based on a shared understanding of the concepts and relationships within a specific domain or field of knowledge
 Note 1 to entry: Reference ontologies provide a common vocabulary and structure.
 They are reusable across multiple applications.
 Note 2 to entry: Reference ontologies are stable and actively maintained.
 Note 3 to entry: There is no agreement in the literature as to a naming convention for ontologies that sit between the [upper ontology (3.1.4)](#90902_id-a2afc511-994c-4a84-8aa1-4d8e28292229)and an [enterprise ontology (3.1.2)](#90902_id-25040f49-0155-4535-a64c-bd29075672fa).
 Various names such as Core, Domain, Domain-independent, Domain-dependent are used but not clearly defined.
 The term [reference ontology (3.1.3)](#90902_id-996eca6e-ae2b-4f5b-e84c-1638f3bd2914) is used in this standard as a label for all of these terms.
 [Application ontologies (3.1.1)](#90902_id-12ab04b2-4d7c-4789-ba9e-4791b2bf1baa) will usually import a number of reference ontologies from both within the enterprise and from trusted external groups such as ISO.